-Where can I find a BCon class near me?
+Where can I find a class near me?

 During Stop the Bleed Month we encourage instructors to offer their classes for free.
-Throughout the year, most classes range from free to $50 depending on the types of materials and simulators provided.
-Some instructors or organizations will provide students with equipment to take home as part of the course price.
+Throughout the year, some instructors may choose to charge money depending on the types of materials and simulators provided.
+Some instructors or organizations will provide students with equipment to take home as part of the course cost.

 National Stop the Bleed Month encourages instructors and organizations to volunteer their time during the month of May.
 We believe the barriers to this training should be as low as possible.